 The best non-toxic floor hardwood cleaning solution is ¼ of a cup of mild liquid dishwashing detergent added to a bucket of warm water and applied to floor with the aforementioned damp mop.
 Some people also recommend using a vinegar solution to clean hardwood floors but that is not a wise move in the long term as the acidic content of the vinegar will eventually dull your hardwood flooring’s finish.

 Green Laminate Flooring Care

-Laminate flooring is durable and extremely easy to take care of, one of its biggest attractions for many homeowners.
-To maintain its beautiful appearance you should follow manufacturer’s directions, but avoid their cleaning products—you don’t need them.
-A simple damp mopping will suffice, again with the same kind of mild detergent solution as recommended for a hardwood floor.
+Laminate flooring is durable and easy to take care of, one of its biggest attractions for many homeowners.
+To maintain its beautiful appearance, you should follow manufacturer’s directions, but avoid their cleaning products—you don’t need them.
+A simple damp mopping will suffice, again with the same mild detergent solution as recommended for a hardwood floor.
 Avoid those “mop and shine” type cleaners because they will make the floor look cloudy and leave behind a film that only attracts even more dirt and dust.